 How to Use a Jigsaw to Cut a Circle

 You want to trace a perfect circle using a protractor or trace something circular on your piece of wood.
-Then, do the same as above when drilling a whole inside your cut-out.
+Then, do the same as above when drilling a hole inside your cut-out.

-Drill a whole larger than the jig blade just inside the circle.
+Drill a hole larger than the jig blade just inside the circle.
 Insert your jig blade and slowly cut around the perimeter of the circle.
-If you are wondering how to use a jig saw to cut curves, the key is to keep the speed on a lower setting and it doesn’t hurt to do a practice cut on a piece of wood beforehand.
+If you are wondering how to use a jigsaw to cut curves, the key is to keep the speed on a lower setting and it doesn’t hurt to do a practice cut on a piece of wood beforehand.